 operate from a socio-economic, legal and culturally sensitive perspective

-work together with both the client and all invested parties from society who are involved with the client
+work together with both the client and all parties from society invested in the client

 Solentra is built on a highly skilled team of clinical psychologists, development psychologists and psycho-therapists.
-We have all completed specialist courses or degrees and carry out our work on the basis of many years' experience in the field.
+We have all completed specialist courses or degrees and carry out our work on the basis of many years of experience in the field.
 We are currently active in the following provinces:

 Kaat de Loof